 Hearts of sfogliatella

 Brand born from the genius and talent of the master Ferrieri who decided to innovate the concept of the curly sfogliatella proposing alternative fillings.
-The current slogan of the restaurant is "One single sheet, many hearts"And in fact the tastes currently available are more than 25 between sweet and savory, among which the fillings of the dried cod and shredded buffalo, or between the sweet ones pear or alle almonds.
-There are no shortage of versions gluten free e vegan.
+The current slogan of the restaurant is "One single sheet, many hearts”And in fact the flavors currently available are more than 25 between sweet and savory among which the fillings with dried cod and shredded buffalo, or among the sweet ones to pear or alle almonds.
+There are no shortage of versions gluten free e Vegan.

 economic 081 285685 Novara 1 course

 Very famous historic Neapolitan pastry shop where the greatest Neapolitan artists of the caliber of Totò or De Filippo stopped to enjoy coffee with the babà.
-Another specialty is obviously the sfogliatella prepared with a light ricotta and perhaps slightly less sweet than that of the other confectioners.
-Here is where the ministerial chocolate to taste in the miniature format, the big size is likely to stew.
+Another specialty is obviously the sfogliatella prepared with a very light ricotta and perhaps slightly less sweet than that of other pastry shops.
+This is where the ministerial chocolate to taste in the miniature format, the big size is likely to stew.
 It's always very crowded but it's just a demonstration of the quality of the desserts.
 Slightly higher prices.

 Pastry Madonna in Capodichino

-A true institution for San Giorgio a Cremano and also very appreciated in Naples, the Pasticceria Sirica is much more than 30 years one of the centers of excellence of traditional Neapolitan pastry.
+A true institution for San Giorgio a Cremano and also highly appreciated in Naples, the Pasticceria Sirica has been one of the centers of excellence of traditional Neapolitan pastry.
 Splendid sfogliatelle, babà and mini capresi all cooked with high quality ingredients strictly 0 km.
 Not only Neapolitan pastry but also international rotisserie and pastry, with Bavarian cakes and pies.
 A little curiosity: the Sirica confectionery is the patisserie of the Calcio Napoli team and the Circolo Cannottieri.

 economic 0812551672 Via Francesco Cappiello, 55, San Giorgio a Cremano